Part I: Python Fundamentals

 One well is informative.
 Twenty-five wells on the same plot reveal which wells are carrying the field and which are dragging it down.
 When the question is "which wells are declining fastest?", the answer is a multi-well overlay where the eye immediately separates strong performers from weak ones.

 Wells OD-007 and OD-011 separate visually from the pack.
 The steep decline could indicate several things: higher drawdown, a smaller drainage area, less reservoir support, or water coning.
-The plot does not diagnose the cause — that requires further analysis (Chapters 9 and 11) — but it immediately tells you where to focus your attention.
+The plot does not diagnose the cause (that requires further analysis, in Chapters 9 and 11) but it immediately tells you where to focus your attention.

 A crossplot places one rock property on the x-axis and another on the y-axis.
-The most important crossplot in reservoir engineering is porosity versus permeability.
+The porosity-versus-permeability crossplot is one a reservoir engineer reaches for constantly.

-The relationship between porosity and permeability is logarithmic.
-This is not arbitrary — it follows from physics.
+The relationship between porosity and permeability is roughly log-linear: permeability climbs exponentially as porosity rises, so on a log axis it falls on a near-straight line.
+This is not arbitrary; it follows from the rock.
 Porosity measures how much void space exists in the rock.
 Permeability measures how easily fluid flows through that void space.
-Flow depends not just on how much pore space exists but on how the pores are connected — specifically, on the size of the pore throats.
+Flow depends not just on how much pore space exists but on how the pores are connected, specifically, on the size of the pore throats.
 Pore throat distributions in natural rocks tend to follow log-normal distributions, which is why permeability spans orders of magnitude (from 0.01 millidarcies in tight rock to 10,000 millidarcies in high-quality sand) while porosity varies within a much narrower band (5% to 35%).

 This is why petroleum engineers always plot permeability on a logarithmic y-axis.
 On a linear scale, any data point below 100 mD would be invisible.
 On a log scale, the full range is visible and the trend that connects porosity to permeability becomes clear.